gokhancelik/home-automation-setup/README.md

 - Motion sensors
 - Thermostats
 - Smart locks
+- Thread devices
-- And more Matter-certified devices
+- Wi-Fi Matter devices

 ### Documentation

-For detailed information about the Matter setup, see: [`docs/MATTER_SETUP.md`](docs/MATTER_SETUP.md)
+For detailed information about the Matter setup, see: [`MATTER_SETUP.md`](MATTER_SETUP.md)

 ### Quick Start

 1. Ensure your Flux setup is running (see above)
-2. Access Home Assistant at `https://ha.gcelik.dev`
+2. Access Home Assistant at `https://ha.gcelik.dev` or `http://192.168.68.83:8123`
 3. Go to Settings → Devices & Services → Integrations
-4. Add Matter integration and commission your devices
+4. Add Matter integration with URL: `ws://192.168.68.83:5580/ws`
+5. Commission your Matter devices through the integration